 At 16 years of age, Peter gained his practical experience while apprenticing as chef at the prestigious Dikker & Thijs on Amsterdam’s Prinsengracht.
 At the time, it was a culinary institution and breeding ground where names such as Cees Helder (the country’s first three-starred chef) learned the tricks of the trade.
 Peter was very much impressed by what he saw there, working with utter dedication for a period of two years.
 When his girlfriend Marieke (now his wife) moved to The Hague for her studies, Peter decided to follow her.
 There, he rounded off his final year at the iconic Hotel des Indes, a luxury establishment often frequented by the royal family and other celebrities.

-Until the age of 30, Peter worked at various restaurants, remaining at each for a maximum of two years.
+Until the age of 30, Chef Peter Lute worked at various restaurants, remaining at each for a maximum of two years.
 His objective was to gain as much experience as possible at myriad locations in order to learn a variety of logistic processes and business operations.
 Ultimately, he was employed as sous chef at starred establishments such as Auberge de Kievit* in Wassenaar and the two-starred Michelin restaurant Vermeer in Amsterdam.

 It was then that Peter came to a turning point in his career and decided to start his own restaurant.
 He quit his job at Vermeer and, together with his wife, embarked on a search for the perfect location.
 Many were considered, but finally they chose a run-down gunpowder factory on the picturesque Ouderkerk aan de Amstel, under the city’s curtain of smoke.